sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 This is just a simple for-loop that goes through each column and auto-sizes the width so no text is cut off.
-This is about as far into the styling rabbit-hole as I want to go for now, but it's worth doing so your spreadsheet is readable.
+This is about as far into the styling rabbit-hole as I want to go for now, but it's worth doing so that your spreadsheet is readable.
 There are lots of tutorials and documentation on the `CellStyle` class in poi if you want to look into it, but you won't have to in this course.